 Given the increase in unemployment and decrease in income faced by individuals and businesses due to efforts to stop the spread of COVID-19, many Ontarians might find themselves strapped for cash or having to rearrange their budgets.

 There’s also the worst case scenario where they find themselves or their loved ones in need of medical treatment before the pandemic is over.

 According to an Angus Reid online survey, 25 percent of Canadians said that they are in bad financial shape due to the COVID-19 pandemic.
 On top of that, 25 percent of households say that they have lost work.

 While the government of Canada is offering financial assistance to many of those affected by the pandemic and who have lost income, including a mortgage payment deferral, the number of Canadians who are struggling financially will probably increase before this is all over.

-And, even when the pandemic does end, many more Canadians in and around Ontario are going to find themselves struggling to get out of debt.
+And, even when the pandemic ends, many more Canadians in and around Ontario are going to find themselves struggling to get out of debt.

 Why do people get into debt?

 Taking out a loan or using a credit card doesn’t automatically lead to debt.
 As long as you budget carefully and make sure you meet your monthly payments, you can avoid debt.
 The problem is when your financial circumstances make it difficult to meet your loan payments.

 If you had loans before the pandemic, there’s a good chance that during the pandemic you might need to let those payments slide a bit – either because you can’t afford them or because you needed to allocate your money elsewhere first.

 If you didn’t have loans before the pandemic, circumstances might lead to you having to take out a loan to get through and there’s a good chance that before the pandemic is over you will find yourself struggling to make your loan payments.